Share

 Real Casa de la Moneda (Segovia)

-Once you are in Madrid, don’t miss this arquitectonic jewel of XVI century one hour from the capital.
-200 years before industrial revolution, the king Felipe II would mint with a quicker and more accurate technique, becoming the first mechanized royal mint in Spain.
-The pharaonic restoration of this factory designed by Juan Herrera really worth a visit.
-Furthermore it is located in a privileged place, at the foot of the Alcázar (castle) of the city.
-Whether or not you are a fervent collector, you will have plenty of reasons to visit this magical city.
+And since you are in Madrid, you cannot miss this architectural jewel of the sixteenth century an hour from the capital.
+Two hundred years ahead of the Industrial Revolution, Philip II was able to mint coins more quickly and perfectly, this being the first mechanized mint in Spain.
+The pharaonic restoration of this avant-garde factory designed by Juan Herrera is worth a visit.
+It is also in a privileged location, at the feet of the city’s Alcazar, which needs no introduction.
+Whether or not you are a genuine collector, you will have enough reasons to visit this magical city.

 Smithsonian Museum of American History (Whasington DC)